CodeWithRonaldo/Guardian-AI/README.md

 ## The Problem

 In October 2025, Cetus DEX on Sui was exploited for $60 million.
-The contracts were not broken — the response was too slow.
+The contracts were not broken; the response was too slow.
 By the time the team identified the incident and could act, liquidity had already been drained.

 Most DeFi protocols have emergency pause functions.
 None of them trigger automatically.
 GuardianAI closes that gap.